-12. Waterfront Plan (DPI, PZ, RPCA, TES)
+44. Waterfront Plan (DPI, PZ, RPCA, TES)

 Waterfront Plan implementation activity is on-going with the preliminary infrastructure design and permitting processes related to construction of "core area" improvements, flood mitigation, the riverfront promenade, and an interim park at the foot of King Street.
 The implementation priorities as approved by City Council in 2015, were identified as flood mitigation, the riverfront promenade, the interim and final park at the foot of King Street; which are programmed for funding in Capital Improvement Program (CIP).
-Completion of King Street Waterfront Park is projected for early 2019.
+Acceleration of the flood mitigation capital plan to FY 2020 and FY 2021 funding was recommended by the City manager in the FY 2020-FY 2029 CIP.
+Completion of the interim King Street Waterfront Park occurred in early 2019.

-13. Vision Zero Action Plan & Complete Streets Program (TES)
+45. Vision Zero Action Plan & Complete Streets Program (TES)